umarf786/SmartLyfe/README.md

-Sign up works as it should but I did not display it in the video Upon login it will check the role of the user and direct them to the correct place I have also disabled the use of adding to cart for admins so that only works for an account with a role of user
+Sign up works as it should but I did not display it in the video Upon login it will check the role of the user and direct them to the correct place I have also disabled the use of adding to cart for admins so that only works for an account with a role of user Oh and the legacy folder just contains the old code that I used before the redesign